mzhao15/data_engineering_basics/README.md

     $ git merge demo
     Combines the specified branch's history into the current branch
     ```
-    At the end, push our local master to the remote repository
+    At the end, push the local master branch to the remote repository
     ```
     $ git push origin master
     ```